mahmoudmatter12/sending_emails/README.md

-# sending_emails
+# SUMMARIZE TEAM _ SENDING E-mails

-### Scripting  to send emails to students using csv.file as data source
+### Script to send emails to students using csv.file as data source